pyflosic/pyflosic/README.md

 * **PyFLOSIC - Python based Fermi-Löwdin orbital self-interaction correction**
   S. Sebastian, L. Fiedler, J. Kraus, J. Kortus, K. Trepte, S. Lehtola arXiv e-prints, Physics - Computational Physics, 2019, arXiv:1905.02631

+## An
+Thanks to all the people who have read our article.
+We are happy that our article "Interpretation and Automatic Generation of Fermi‐Orbital Descriptors", where every results was produced with our PyFLOSIC code, published in the Journal of Computational Chemistry (JCC) was promoted to one of the top 10% downloaded articles.
+[I'm an inline-style link](https://twitter.com/theonov13)